influxdata/flux/docs/SPEC.md

     |> group()
 ```

-Records are grouped into a single table.
+Records are re-organized with an empty group key.
-The group key of the resulting table is empty.
+In the case that input tables schema does not collide, the result is a single table, otherwise, more.

 #### Columns